gongouveia/Whisper-Synthetic-ASR-Dataset-Generator/README.md

 To export the final dataset as a Hugging Face 🤗 Datasets, use the Command-Line Interface (CLI) provided.
 [https://huggingface.co/docs/datasets/audio_dataset]

-You can login in UI providing the  hf token [https://huggingface.co/docs/hub/security-tokens].
+You can log in to UI by providing the hf token [https://huggingface.co/docs/hub/security-tokens].
 ## Contributing
 Contributions to this project are welcome!
 If you'd like to contribute, please follow the standard GitHub workflow:
 1. Fork the repository.